new92/IGFI/README.md

 - Is illegal to increase followers using script(s) ?

-Answer ➡️ No, not at all !
-Because it's like asking if following and unfollowing an account is illegal.
-Although Instagram doesn't suggest using this technique to increase your followers.
+Answer ➡️ No, not at all!
+It's similar to asking if following and unfollowing an account is illegal, even though Instagram doesn't recommend using this technique to increase your followers.

 ### Question 4